humnetlab/Urban_Dynamics/README.md

 ![alt text](./images/DeltaKS.png?raw=true)

-Next, we define another metric $KS_{HBT}$ to quantify the effectiveness of "shelter-in-place" order duing crisis events. $KS_{HTB}$ measures the distribution disparity between the actual $Rg$s and the $Rg$s if all population would be staying at or near home.
+Next, we define another metric $KS_{HBT}$ to quantify the effectiveness of "shelter-in-place" order duing crisis events. $KS_{HTB}$ measures the distribution disparity between the actual $Rg$ values and the $Rg$ values if all population would be staying at or near home.

 ## Struture of source code: